cardano-scaling/hydra/docs/docs/tutorial/index.md

 <summary>NixOS workaround</summary>

 The dynamically linked `mithril-client` binary may not function out-of-the-box on NixOS.
-You can workaround this by emulating a common linux FHS environment:
+You can workaround this by emulating a common Linux FHS environment:

 ```shell
 alias mithril-client="steam-run mithril-client"